-You can never prepare for this and even if you are well supported and seem to “cope well” It still has the effect of cutting the legs from under you and to make this worse this goes unrecognised.
+You can never prepare for this and even if you are well supported and seem to “cope well” It still has the effect of cutting the legs from under you and can be made worse if this goes unrecognised by society.

 Disasters are rightly acknowledged, but the individual stands alone

-Those left behind are a hidden community who continue to suffer in silence long after the death of a loved one and are by and large unrecognised and ignored by society in general
+Those left behind were, in the past, a hidden community who suffered in silence long after the death of a loved one and went unrecognised and ignored by society in general

-We aim to make the public aware of the sacrifices gone by past and present.
-Hopefully by doing this we can improve safety in the workplace and reduce accidents and illness, thus saving lives
+By making the public aware of the deaths past and present we can improve safety in the workplace and reduce accidents and illness, thus saving lives

 We can be contacted via our Contact Us page.